• Blog

 Chlorella has a thick cellular membrane.
 Humans can not digest Chlorella quickly.

-Spirulina’s Traits
+Spirulina’s traits

 Spirulina is a multicellular alga.
 Spirulina is one hundred times bigger than Chlorella.
 It means that harvesting can be done using simple cloth: no centrifuges, electric power usage, and labor.